We may collect a share of sales or other compensation from the links on this page.

 The number of people who could ski increased dramatically.
 You no longer had to have the physical capability of climbing a mountain before skiing down.
 It also made skiing more accessible to people because they could now fit in many more runs during a day, meaning a ski trip was no longer as time-consuming as it was before.

 While the rope tow was ideal for shorter hills, it too grew tiresome for those that wanted to reach summits of 2000 feet or more.
-Then in 1936, Sun Valley, Idaho, became home of the world’s first chairlift.
+Then in 1936, Sun Valley, Idaho, became home to the world’s first chairlift.
 It was a single chair that was designed by James Curran.

 Chairlifts rapidly improved after this, and soon, all ski resorts around the world had chairlifts.